 The DCM contract allows for the combination of ownership interests between the purchaser (ICO) and the contractor in such a manner that the contractor designs, constructs and maintains the asset to provide services that are subsequently bought by the client (Carmichael, 2000).
-This strategy has been cited as often used in the delivery of similar long-standing infrastructure across the globe (Carmichael, 2000; Ottosson, 2012).
+This strategy has been cited as often used in the delivery of similar longstanding infrastructure across the globe (Ottosson, 2012, Carmichael, 2000).
 Such an approach is dependent upon prediction over a significant time, spanning the operation and maintenance costs for the project.

 DCM has been lauded as possessing the ability to deter the contractor from delivering at lowest cost as he (the contractor) has an ongoing obligation into the future.
-This form of contract also has a long-term orientation during which the contractor is engaged over the entire agreed-upon duration, thus allowing him to innovate continually.
+This form of contract also has a long term orientation during which the contractor is engaged over the entire agreed upon duration, thus allowing him to continually innovate.

-7. Findings and discussion
+Findings and Discussion

-Arguably, the manner in which an IDS is designed has been noted to influence significantly the level of communication and collaboration between its component parts, especially between the ICO and other stakeholders (Carroll and Burton, 2012).
+Arguably, the manner in which an IDS is designed has been noted to significantly influence the level of communication and collaboration between its component parts, especially between the ICO and other stakeholders (Carroll and Burton, 2012).
 Similarly, Stoker (1998) observes the importance of effective organisational governance structures in ensuring successful project performance.
 Olsen et al. (2005) observe that the choice of contracting strategy for any particular project should be dependent on what the ICO wants to achieve.
-Esteves et al. (2011) and Schramm et al. (2010) further admit to the centrality of contracting strategies in the attainment of an ICO's objective, especially as it pertains to enhanced SV performance.
-These assertions necessitate an investigation into the impact of the various contracting strategies on the ICO's ability to drive effective SV implementation through its delivery system.
+Esteves et al. (2011) and Schramm et al. (2010) further admit to centrality of contracting strategies to the attainment of an ICO's objective, especially as it pertains to enhanced SV performance.
+These assertions necessitate an investigation into the impact of the various contracting strategies on the ICOs ability to drive effective SV implementation through its delivery system.

 Findings indicate that the type of contracting strategy affects inter-organisational relationships within the respective IDSs, particularly as it relates to the degree of communication and collaboration between the ICO and project stakeholders and the successful SV implementation.
-Within IDS1, there were no complaints by the subcontractors about late payment, whereas in IDS2, the subcontractors interviewed maintained that their payments were delayed by the main contractor for 4 months.
-Prompt payment of subcontractors is an established means of encouraging local subcontractors to participate in the delivery of projects.
-Although both ICOs in IDS1 and IDS2 maintained their desire to implement provisions of the NOGICD Act as it concerns local supplier development and engagement on fair terms, the contract strategy adopted affected the manner in which they were able to coordinate, control and monitor effective implementation.
+Within IDS1 there were no complaints by the sub-contractors about late payment, whereas in IDS2, the sub-contractors interviewed maintained that their payments were delayed by the Main contractor for four (4) months.
+Prompt payment of sub-contractors is an established means of encouraging local sub-contractors to participate in the delivery of projects.
+Although both ICOs in IDS1 and IDS2 maintained their desire to implement provisions of the NOGICD Act as it concerns local supplier development and engagement on fair terms, the contract strategy adopted affected the manner in they were able to coordinate, control and monitor effective implementation.
 The ICO in IDS1 was able to carry this out effectively whereas the ICO in IDS2 could not.